ben-rogerson/twin.macro/README.md

 ## How it works

-When babel runs over your code, Twin’s `css` and `styled` imports get swapped with the real imports from libraries like [💅&nbsp;styled&#8209;components](https://styled-components.com/) and [👩‍🎤&nbsp;emotion](https://emotion.sh/docs/introduction).

-Twin offers import presets for these libraries or you can fully customise the imports.

-When you use `tw`, Twin converts your classes into css objects, ready for passing to your chosen css-in-js library:
+When babel runs over your javascript or typescript files at compile time, twin grabs your classes and converts them into css objects.
+These css objects are then passed into your chosen the css-in-js library without the need for an extra client-side bundle:

 ```js
 import tw from 'twin.macro'